-If you’re planning a trip this summer, the last thing on your mind is probably emergency dental services.
+If you’re planning a trip, the last thing on your mind is probably emergency dental services.
 It will quickly become a top priority, however, if you suffer from a painful toothache or lose a crown on vacation.
 Knowing what to do and where to go for help during a dental emergency, while not in your hometown can save you a great deal of anxiety in an already stressful situation.

 You can prevent most dental emergencies by visiting your local dentist before you depart.
 Your dentist will perform an examination and give recommendations prior to your departure if issues are present, such as erupting wisdom teeth or a serious cavity.
 Plan your checkup well enough in advance that you have time to return for treatment before your vacation.
 Keep in mind that the pressure changes while in an airplane can cause tooth pain if you recently received treatment such as a root canal or large filling.